 With application logging, your APM agent automatically collects and contextualizes your logs.

-You have three options to configure APM logs in context to send your app's logs and linking metadata automatically to New Relic.
+If you are using a supported framework, you have three options to configure APM logs in context to send your app's logs and linking metadata automatically to New Relic.

 Your logs may include sensitive information protected by HIPAA or other compliance protocols.
 By default we obfuscate number patterns that appear to be for items such as credit cards or Social Security numbers, but you may need to hash or mask additional information.

 For more information, see our documentation about obfuscation expressions and rules.
 You can hash or mask your log data by using the New Relic UI or by using NerdGraph, our GraphQL API.

 To make the most of your logging data: